trychlos/pwix-accounts-ui/maintainer/Architecture.md

 - this is so the panel which triggers the '`ac-xxxx`' events to the `acUserLogin` template.

 The `acUserLogin` template is associated to the `acCompanion` and `acCompanionOptions` classes which take care of of the global interactions with the template.

+## Display manager

+This is a singleton class which make sure that the display is allocated to a single requester.

+Requesters may be:

+- either one of the several `acUserLogin` instanciated templates

+    These templates are identified by a random identifier allocated at run time.

+- or one of the out-of-flow functions

+    These functions are identified as '`ANONYMOUS`': only one at the time may request the display.

+As a consequence, the display manager must be informed, by releasing it, when a panel is closed.

+## Event manager

+Events are of three sort:

+- events sent by the application to the `acUserLogin` component, as a way to interact with it

+- events sent as a result of the selection of an `ac_menu_items` item

+- events sent when the user triggers an outside-of-the-flow feature as reset his password or verify his email

+- events sent by `acUserLogin` either to inform the application or to manage its own workflow.

 ---
 P. Wieser